zalando/skipper/docs/filters.md

 headerToQuery("X-Foo-Header", "foo-query-param")
 ```

-The above filter will add `foo-query-param` query param to respective by picking the value of `X-Foo-Header` header
+The above filter will set `foo-query-param` query param to respective by picking the value of `X-Foo-Header` header
+and will override the value if the queryparam exists already